History of the Code

 March – April 2015

 The PSAI sought input from throughout the industry during the open comment period.
-Several PSAI weekly newsletters covered the story as did the April issue of PRO magazine, and the association issued a global press release calling for comment as well (see above).
+Several PSAI weekly newsletters covered the story as did the April issue of PRO magazine, and the Association issued a global press release calling for comment as well.
 The PSAI set up a special email box to which comments could be submitted.
-In addition, the Committee held an interactive feedback session at the PSAI’s Annual Convention and Tradeshow in Nashville, Tennessee, on March 28.
+In addition, the Committee held an interactive feedback session at the PSAI’s Annual Convention and Trade Show in Nashville, Tennessee, on March 28.

 Late April 2015

-The PSAI Board of Directors approved the final Code of Excellence language.
-The PSAI Standards and Guidance Committee provided an update for PSAI Member Companies in the May 27 issue of Association Insight.
+The PSAI Board of Directors approved the final Code of Excellence language and implemented it with a unanimous vote.
+The PSAI Standards and Guidance Committee provided an update for PSAI Member Companies in the May 27 issue of Association Insight and the full text was published on the PSAI website.

 A press release was issued announcing the COE globally.